3.7 cm SK C/30

 The 3.7 cm SK C/30 was the German Kriegsmarine's primary 3.7 cm anti-aircraft gun during the Second World War.
 It was superseded by the fully automatic 3.7 cm FlaK 43 late in the war.

 Description

-The C/30 was a single-shot anti-aircraft gun that was loaded one round at a time which dropped its effective rate of fire to a mere 30 rounds per minute, far inferior to the 120 rounds per minute of its contemporary, the Bofors 40 mm anti-aircraft gun.
-Its muzzle velocity was on the other hand slightly superior (about 12-15% higher), which slightly eased the aiming.
+The C/30 was a semi-automatic anti-aircraft gun (ie; after firing each round, the breech opened and the spent cartridge casing was automatically expelled, ready for the next round to be loaded), and it was hand-loaded one round at a time.
+This mechanism gave the weapon an effective, sustained, firing rate of 30 rounds per minute.
+Whilst not uncompetitive with contemporary and earlier designs of semi-automatic light gun, it was far inferior to the 120 rpm cyclic firing rate of its (slightly later-designed) wartime contemporary, the fully automatic Bofors 40 mm anti-aircraft gun.
+The C/30s muzzle velocity was, on the other hand, about 12-15% higher than the Bofors; this slightly eased the aiming.
 The SK C/30U gun was modified for use by submarines.
 All mountings were suitable for use against both air and soft surface targets.

 Ship classes that carried the 3.7 cm SK C/30 include: